 The world is full of people trying to sell you products and ideas.
-In the 21st-century, it is important to cultivate healthy skepticism to see past advertisements and propaganda.
+In the 21st century, it is important to cultivate healthy skepticism to see past advertisements and propaganda.
 Critical thinking will help differentiate between what is true and what is manipulative.
 Are you paying attention?

 What responsibilities do you owe those whom you have immediate relationships with in your life?
-Do you owe responsibility to those whom you did not voluntarily enter into a relationship with?
-The nonreductionist argues against the voluntarist, suggesting that we owe responsibility to all people.
+Do you owe a responsibility to those whom you did not voluntarily enter into a relationship with?
+The nonreductionist argues against the voluntarist, suggesting that we owe a responsibility to all people.

 Is free will a good thing?
 In the battle between good and evil, St. Augustine, much like Socrates and Plato, argues that free choice of the will is a good thing because right action aligns a man's soul with the eternal and divine.